Oswaldo Cabrera Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings compiled by the Tigers pitching staff ranks 22nd in MLB.

-- The Tigers have the 21st-ranked team ERA among all league pitching staffs (4.55).
+- The Tigers have the 19th-ranked team ERA across all league pitching staffs (4.48).

-- Tigers pitchers combine to rank 15th in baseball in home runs allowed (160 total, 1.2 per game).
+- Tigers pitchers combine to surrender 163 total home runs at a rate of 1.2 per game (to rank 13th in the league).

-- Manning (5-4) takes the mound for the Tigers in his 14th start of the season.
-He's put together a 3.80 ERA in 71 2/3 innings pitched, with 45 strikeouts.
+- Manning makes the start for the Tigers, his 15th of the season.
+He is 5-4 with a 3.51 ERA and 49 strikeouts in 77 2/3 innings pitched.

-- In his most recent time out on Friday, the righty tossed 6 1/3 innings against the Houston Astros, giving up no earned runs while surrendering one hit.
+- In his last outing on Thursday against the New York Yankees, the righty went six scoreless innings while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.